-- 5 If you know which cartridge has the problem, then prime that cartridge to clean the nozzles, and try your print again.
-For an explanation of how to prime a cartridge, see page 7-7. - 6 If you don't know which cartridge has the problem, run the Color Cartridge Test Procedure, as explained on page 5-8.
-Then prime the appropriate cartridge(s), as explained on page 7-7. - 7 If the problem still occurs after priming, try reseating each cartridge to ensure good electrical connections.
-Then run both the Black Cartridge Alignment Procedure (see page 5-4) and the Color Cartridge Test Procedure (see page 5-8). - 8 If the Color Cartridge Test Procedure still shows gaps or streaks in a cartridge you've already primed, then prime it again, this time pressing the plunger twice. - 9 If the problem still occurs, try choosing a higher print-quality level (see page 2-9).
-With lower print-quality levels, the different pattern of ink may create the impression in some drawings of white streaks or gaps. - 10 If the problem is still unresolved, replace the cartridge.
+- 7 If you don't know which cartridge has the problem, run the Color Cartridge Test Procedure, as explained on page 5-8.
+Then prime the appropriate cartridge(s), as explained on page 7-7. - 8 If the problem still occurs after priming, try reseating each cartridge to ensure good electrical connections.
+Then check the cartridge alignment by running the Black Cartridge Alignment routine (see page 5-4) and, for the HP DesignJet 450C and 455CA, the Color Cartridge Test procedure (see page 5-8). - 9 If the problem is still unresolved, replace the faulty cartridge.